farcypeer46/ClariCase/reports/session04.md

 ---

 ## Shipped this week
-- Data pipeline — src/data/{ingest,explore,prepare}.py.
+- Data pipeline: src/data/{ingest,explore,prepare}.py.
 Loads the CFPB export, writes a profile to docs/data_profile.md, and produces a cleaned temporal split through a single entry point, get_splits().
 22,465 raw rows to 22,096 after cleaning; 15,714 train / 6,382 test.
-- Baseline model — src/models/baseline.py.
+- Baseline model: src/models/baseline.py.
 Majority-class dummy plus TF-IDF (1,2)-grams into a calibrated LinearSVC.
 All metrics written to docs/metrics/baseline/.
 - Not deployed.
 There is no running product yet, so nothing is live

 ## User evidence